Sveninndh/SqueezeboxRepo/README.md

 This Repository includes two Plugins for Logitech Media Server (LMS) =

-Qobuz-30.6.2.zip  version 30.6.2
+Qobuz-30.6.3.zip  version 30.6.3
 -

-This is my enhanced personal version of the Qobuz Plugin from Pierre Beck and Michael Herger.
+This is my enhanced personal version of the Qobuz Plugin from Pierre Beck and Michael Herger v3.6.3.

 A large number of extensions, improvements and bug fixes are included, see list below.